Molqus/osu_rivals/README.md

 ## Notice

-I'll transfer the ownership of this repository to my main account because I realized I shouldn't make alt acccount in github.
+I'll transfer the ownership of this repository to my main account because I realized I'm not allowed to make alt acccount in github.

 ## Usage